 What do graduate building surveyors do in their jobs?

 Building surveyors are professional consultants who provide technical advice for the construction and property industries.
-The work of a building surveyor is varied and straddles the divide between construction professionals and general practice surveyors.
+The work of a building surveyor is varied and straddles the divide between construction professionals and general practice surveyors in the property industry.
 You can expect to work on multiple projects at a time and to split your time between your office and clients’ properties.

-TARGETjobs asked James Pearce, a director in building consultancy at BNP Paribas Real Estate, to outline the main functions and core roles in building surveying.
+TARGETjobs asked James Pearce, a former director in building consultancy at BNP Paribas Real Estate and now working in building surveying at Capital & Counties Properties Plc, to outline the main functions and core roles in building surveying.
 This is what he told us…